lipikakalson/WGS-Preprocessing/README.md

 We have dual indexed molecular barcoded fastq files, so for that we used Trimmer by [AGeNT](https://www.agilent.com/cs/library/software/Public/AGeNT%20ReadMe.pdf) (The Agilent Genomics Tooklkit).
 It removes adaptor sequences from Illumina Sequencing reads generated using Sureselect library preparation kits, it also processed the Molecular Barcodes(MBC) and adds the information to read name of output fastq files.

 ### **Step 4: Alignment** <br>
-Alignment of the fastq files using the hs38DH.fa, also did the post processing using the bwa.kit for alt handling.
+Alignment of the fastq files using the hs38DH.fa, also did the post processing using the bwa.kit for alt handling. bams were merged for the same samples.
 Then sorting, and indexing.
 (Computationaly intensive).

 ### **Step 5: Duplicate removal** <br>
 This was done by GATK MarkDuplicates with BARCODE_TAG as RX, as we have molecular barcoded genome libraries.